pypy/pypy/pypy/doc/cppyy.rst

 easily provided by the packager of your system.
 If you read up on gccxml, you'll probably notice that it is no longer being developed and hence will not provide C++11 support.
-That's why the medium plan is to move to `cling`_.
+That's why the medium term plan is to move to `cling`_.

 .. _`Download`: http://root.cern.ch/drupal/content/downloading-root
 .. _`source`: http://root.cern.ch/drupal/content/installing-root-source